Aaron70/nix-dotfiles/README.md

 The following modules are available to enable and apply common configurations to the hosts to avoid repeated configuration blocks;
 * `dotfiles.nixos.common`
+* `dotfiles.home.common`

+# Modules

+The modules folder contains all programs, configs and modules of the dotfiles.
+Each module should configure just one thing, lets say the module is `tmux` then the module should only configure tmux related things.

+The modules should be aware of profile configurations, for example, the profile module defines some `shell`, `terminal`, `browser`, among others variables, so every module of shells, terminals or even browsers, must validate if the given variable is of the name of the module to enable it by default.
+Otherwise, it must be enabled manually.

 ## Features